zhonghan721/tp/docs/UserGuide.md

 ### </br>Login

-> Logs in to your user account.

-_You can log in to your account to access your Customer and Delivery data by calling this command.
+You can log in to your account to access your Customer and Delivery data by calling this command.
-Note that you need to have an account registered with HomeBoss._

 </br>**Format:**